kubetail-org/edge-csrf/README.md

   * @param {Request} request - The request object
   * @returns {Promise<string>} - A promise returning the token in string format

-verifyToken(token, secret) - Verify CSRF token
+verifyToken(token, secret) - Verify the CSRF token and secret obtained from the request

   * @param {Uint8Array} token - The CSRF token
   * @param {Uint8Array} secret - The CSRF secret